-We strive to discover novel diagnostic markers and therapeutic targets, and to better understand the molecular networks that govern tissue differentiation, homeostasis, and regeneration.
+We strive to discover novel diagnostic markers and therapeutic targets, and to better understand the molecular networks that control tissue differentiation, homeostasis, and regeneration.

 We conduct clinical studies and utilize model organisms employing a wide spectrum of cell and molecular biology techniques, as well as systems biology approaches.
 Our central goal is to improve the diagnosis and therapy of kidney disease.